Chapter 9: Collision

 He didn’t know the moment the rest of their clothes came off.
 Only that they did — her jeans, his belt, the tangle of fabric kicked to the end of the bed — and then it was skin against skin, the full length of her body against his, and his nervous system did something it had not done in twenty years.
 It stopped bracing.

-The foundation shifted.
-Not a failure — a settling.
+Something shifted.
 Something finding a new position and holding there.

 His hands were on her hips, her ribs, the curve of her waist.
-His hands — which had adjusted hoods, checked restraints, poured accelerant with patient precision — were shaking.
+His hands — which had adjusted hoods, checked restraints, poured accelerant with patient precision.
+For one vertiginous second he felt the overlap: Ostrowski’s certainty living in his wrists, the ghost of a jerry can in the same fingers now tracing her ribs.
+These hands.
+Her skin.
+And the collision of what they’d done in the dark and what they were doing now made his hands shake.
 She took them and pressed them harder against her skin.

 “Don’t stop.”

 He didn’t stop.
 His hand slid between her thighs and she was wet and warm and her hips rocked against his fingers and her breath came apart in his ear.
-He felt her body respond to his hand with an honesty that gutted him — no performance, no architecture, just her nervous system answering his.
-When she pulled his hand away and guided him into her, the sound that came out of him was structural — something giving, load transferring, a wall taking a hit it wasn’t designed for and holding anyway.
+He felt her body respond to his hand with an honesty that gutted him — no performance, no pretense, just her nervous system answering his.
+When she pulled his hand away and guided him into her, the sound that came out of him was from somewhere deep — something giving, weight transferring, the last held thing letting go.

 She wrapped around him.
 Her legs, her arms, her hands gripping his shoulders.
 They moved together — graceless, urgent, her nails in his shoulders, his teeth on her collarbone, her hips meeting his.
-Not a rhythm either of them set.
 The rhythm of two bodies that had been carrying the same impossible weight and had found the only place to set it down.

 Afterward they lay in the amber dark.
 Her head on his chest.
 His hand in her hair.
 Rook had moved to the far side of the room and was lying with her back to them, the dignified avoidance of a dog who had seen enough.